The Law Society of British Columbia has disbarred a BC lawyer, Darren Hart, for the second time.

-Through his actions, the panel found that Hart had “dishonoured the legal profession” by compromising the “sanctity of the solicitor-client relationship”.
+Through his actions, the panel found that the BC lawyer had “dishonoured the legal profession” by compromising the “sanctity of the solicitor-client relationship”.

 “Other lawyers have been disbarred for far less,” the decision states.

-The panel awarded the Law Society of B.C. more than $60,000 in costs and ordered Hart disbarred under the provincial Legal Professions Act.
+The panel awarded the Law Society of B.C. more than $60,000 in costs and ordered the lawyer disbarred under the provincial Legal Professions Act.

 Unethical law firms